 • Do you clearly understand the potential pros and cons of stopping chemo at this time?

-• Are you satisfied with your doctor’s recommendations or would you feel more confident if you got another opinion?
+• Are you satisfied with the doctor’s recommendations, or would you feel more confident if you got another opinion?

 • How are your loved ones coping with this decision?
 Can they provide additional insights?

 Choosing to stop chemotherapy or other cancer treatment is a big decision, but it’s your decision to make.
 No one understands the reality of your life better than you do.
-So, consult with your doctor, talk to your loved ones, and give it a lot of careful thought — but make the choice that’s best for you.
+So, consult with a doctor, talk with your loved ones, and give it a lot of careful thought — but make the choice that’s best for you.

 Either way, it’s important to remember that the decision to stop chemo — or any therapy — isn’t giving up or giving in to cancer.
 It doesn’t make you a quitter.
 It’s a reasonable and perfectly valid choice.